Flood warning: Heavy rain, high winds lash entire country

 The pair were uninjured.

-Road closures in the South Island inlcude SH63, between Branch River Bridge and the Wairau River Brigde due to flooding.
+Road closures in the South Island include SH63, between Branch River Bridge and the Wairau River Bridge due to flooding.

 And a temporary speed restriction of 30km/h is also in place on SH1 near the Rangitata River Bridge due to flooding and an uneven surface.